chenhaotian/High-Frequency-Trading-Simulation-System/README.md

 > names(res1)
 [1] "orderhistory" "capitalhistory" "queuingorders" "capital" "verbosepriors"
 ```
-+ **orderhistory**: a data.frame contains all the order change records, each record is with a status code taking values from one of `c(3,5,6,1,0)`, representing `'initial submit','canceled','failed','partially executed' and 'executed'` respectively. type `head(res1$orderhistory)` for a quick look of all the contents.
++ **orderhistory**: a data.frame contains all the order change records, each record is with a status code taking values from one of `c(3,5,6,1,0)`, representing `'initial submit','canceled','failed','partially executed' and 'executed'` respectively. type `head(res1$orderhistory)` for a quick look of all the components.
 + **capitalhisory**: a data.frame contains all capital change records. type `head(res1$capitalhistory)` for a quick look.
 + **queuingorders**: a data.frame of currently queuing orders, if `nrow(queuingorders)` is greater than zero, that means there are orders still queuing at the end of the simulation.
 + **capital**: a data.frame contains the final capital summary, including the final positions and cash status.